-The Cadaveric procedure lab has proven to be one of the Residents' favorite educational activities.
+The Cadaveric Procedure Lab has proven to be one of the Residents' favorite educational activities.

 The Procedures lab consists of residents taking turns performing rare and/or critical procedures in a controlled environment.
 This has many benefits.
-Residents get a chance to perform the procedure on an actually human which allows for more realism.
+Residents get a chance to perform the procedure on an actual human which allows for more realism.
 The procedures are performed in an educational setting which increases comfort with the procedure when it emergently needs to be performed.
-Procedures are also done with faculty present which allows for a discussion on indications for the procedure, alternatives to the procedure or even alternative approaches to the procedure.
+Procedures are also done with faculty present which allows for a discussion on indications for the procedure, alternatives to the procedure, or even alternative approaches to the procedure.
 Residents are able to prepare for the procedure using all available resources, including Procedures Consult.

 This lab also creates another environment for research into methodology of education, and implementation of new procedures or approaches to procedures.